 - Bait the Dog: Yeah, he's a criminal and a scumbag, but so are some of the franchise's most beloved characters.
 And while he may seem cruel by demanding Rose's Tragic Keepsake as payment, he makes up for it by giving it back to her afterwards.
 Didn't stop him from selling the Resistance out to the First Order to save his own skin, did it?

 - Buffy Speak: A touch of this.
 Like using "Blip Blappity Bloop" when describing the plan.

 - Bunny-Ears Lawyer: DJ is an amoral, eccentric, Rummage Sale Reject slicer Only in It for the Money.
-But he is really good at what he does.
+But he is insanely good at what he does,to the point he can hack the security systems of the best guarded starship in the galaxy and make it look easy.
 Lampshaded by the official preview material, which describes him as having "threadbare clothes and [a] lackadaisical attitude that conceal a sharp mind and expert skills".

 - Contrasting Sequel Main Character:

 - Could be considered TLJ's answer to Lando, with a few distinctions.
 He's unkempt and jailed when we meet him, counter to Lando's high status on Bespin.
 Oh, and while Lando betrays the heroes due to coercion, realizes his mistake and makes amends, DJ was motivated by money and feels no remorse.

 - Also TLJ's answer to Han Solo: He's Only in It for the Money, Not in This for Your Revolution, his unkempt appearance and speech impediment bring to mind the Running Gag of everyone underestimating his ship, the Millennium Falcon.
 Except that he really is only in it for the money, doesn't care about your revolution, and will sell you out to your enemies without a moment's hesitation.
 It's just business to him.